Apple Cider Vinegar and Natural Weight Loss

 Natural Weight Loss with Apple Cider Vinegar, Honey and Bee Pollen.

-The term ‘natural weight loss’ is banded around ad nasaum these days and many people lazily subscribe to the idea that there’s a magic diet pill on the horizon that will negate the need for applying any real effort into weight loss and weight management.
+The term ‘natural weight loss‘ is banded around ad nauseam these days and many people lazily subscribe to the idea that there’s a magic diet pill on the horizon that will negate the need for applying any real effort into weight loss and weight management.
 The truth is that certain substances help in very small ways both directly and indirectly.
 For example, for a body to efficiently process foods and turn them into usable energy, it helps to have optimally functioning digestive, immune and metabolic systems.
-Apple cider vinegar is a product linked with digestive system health and also with the ability to suppress appetite and provide satiety.
+Apple cider vinegar is a product linked to digestive system health and also with the ability to suppress appetite and provide satiety.
 Bee pollen is another such product and is used commonly in natural weight loss supplements occasionally being found alongside apple cider vinegar in the same product.
 [Learn about Bee pollen and weight loss] Honey is also used, often to counter the acidic taste of the ACV.

 In the Japanese study mentioned earlier, 175 obese individuals took either apple cider vinegar or water on a daily basis for 3 months, whilst maintaining largely similar diets.
 The results of the study indicated weight loss in the group who consumed the acetic acid products at a level not evident in the group who consumed only water.

 Again, small measured benefits can be compounded by introducing other substances which are complementary in achieving the desired effect.
 Adding substances to the diet such as green tea extract and bee pollen, each known for benefits in the area of weight loss, may produce more of the desired effect.